macimax/WIKI_STEPMANIA/Preferred-Sort.md

 (I forgot how to do it)

 # Bonus: Using lua to write custom preferred sorts
-So obviously there are more novel ways to use preferred sorts than just making a preferred sort by hand and then setting it.
+There are more novel ways to use preferred sorts than just making a preferred sort by hand and then setting it.
 For example: A favorites manager which creates a preferred sort that adds a group with your favorite songs after you select your profile, a preferred sort that contains only easy songs, etc.

 (TODO)